 Safety lifecycle management is often reasonably stable as it is driven by the discovery of failures while security lifecycle management requires continuous updates and changes to the system to mitigate new vulnerabilities, threats and changes in the threat landscape.
 These security updates can have an impact on safety and as a result often require re-validation/certification of the system when the configuration has changed.
 A combination of safety and security lifecycles is not recommended, due to these different needs throughout the product or service lifetime.

-Security measures which are identified by the standards writers for safety systems:
+Security measures should not be defined by the publication writers for safety systems, as security is considered to be an own domain within standardization.
+However, informative references to security standards can be made.

-should take into account in an appropriate manner the required safety integrity of the safety-related control system performing the safety function(s), and

-should not impact the safety-related control system.

 Specific requirements